shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

    version: v0.1.7
 ```
 This allows Toolkit (for example the tank updates command) to check when updates are available, update and maintain configurations in a very safe way.
-Whenever a new version is available, Toolkit will automatically download the code and place it in a local "app cache" on disk and ensure that users have access to it.
+Whenever the updates command is run and a new version is available, Toolkit will download the code and place it in a local "bundle cache" on disk and ensure that users have access to it.

+There are a few different options for sourcing your app.

+- Git and GitHub
+- Shotgun Uploads
+- Local paths

+Toolkit supports git (http://git-scm.com/) out of the box.
+If you haven't already, we recommend that you start using source control to make sure that changes are tracked.
+Toolkit git repos need to contain just a single app -- basically your git repo should have the same structure as the starter app repository where you got the original code from.
+The rest of this document assumes that are familiar with git, have it set up on your machine, and have already pushed your first commit to your repository.

 For in-house tools, you can use the same principle, but instead of using the Toolkit app store you can use tags in git.
 So for your new app, create and push a new tag to git.